 READ MORE: Managing expectations during pregnancy

 Many developed countries like the United Kingdom uses this same model of care.

 Many women fear delivering in government facilities, as one of course hears many stories of poor care and lack of resources.
 But know that very often women receive good care.
 Protocols and guidelines are often followed with more diligence than in private sector, especially in training hospitals where academic departments and students are involved.

-Despite recent negative media coverage of a specific midwife, evidence shows that low risk women will have the best outcomes in this model of care.
+Despite recent negative media coverage of a specific midwife in South Africa, evidence shows that low risk women will have the best outcomes in this model of care.

-A private midwife has her own practise and takes only a few clients in a month.
+A private midwife has her own practice and takes only a few clients in a month.
 She provides their antenatal care and is on stand-by for them 24/7.
 Sonars are done at certain visits.
 She will do their delivery, usually with a back-up midwife present.
-A gynaecologist will be on stand-by during the labour, should any complications occur, and a Caesarean section become necessary.
-If the mother does not have a medical aid she will be transferred to a public hospital if this becomes necessary.
+A gynaecologist will be on stand-by during the labour, should any complications occur or should a Caesarean section become necessary.
 After the birth mothers are usually discharged after a few hours, and the midwife will continue to visit them at home.

 With a private midwife you can birth in three facilities:

 - Some private hospitals have active birthing units that allows midwives to work there.
-There are even a few facilities across the country that specialises only in natural birth, like Life Genesis Clinic in Johannesburg.
+There are even a few facilities across the country that specializes only in natural birth.

 - Most midwives have private birth centres/houses.
 These are fully equipped for anything and everything relating to natural birth and its possible complications.
 But if a Caesarean section becomes necessary the mom would have to be transferred to a hospital.